microsoft/PowerPlatformConnectors/certified-connectors/Maximizer/readme.md

 ## Maximzier

-Maximizer is an integration for Maximier CRM to CRUD Maximizer entries.
+Maximizer is an integration for Maximizer CRM to CRUD Maximizer entries.

 ## Prerequisites